terraform-aviatrix-modules/terraform-aviatrix-oci-transit-firenet/README.md

-# Terraform Aviatrix OCI Transit
+# Terraform Aviatrix OCI Transit FireNet

 ### Description
 This module deploys a VCN and an Aviatrix transit gateway and NGFW.
 Defining the Aviatrix Terraform provider is assumed upstream and is not part of this module.

+**_Note_** Ensure that you are subscribed to the Firewall offering in OCI Marketplace

 ### Compatibility
 Module version | Terraform version | Controller version | Terraform provider version